Rapid Deployment Patrol Rifle Course

 Rifle equipment specifications: Red dot sights and holographic sights are allowed, however, all patrol rifles should have back-up iron sights (BUIS) in the event your electronic sight goes down.

 The tactical sling must allow the rifle to hang freely in front of the shooter.
-We will not be slinging the rifles conventionally in this class.
+We will not be covering conventional sling use in this class.

 1-day course 500 rounds of rifle ammunition